prakritidev/prakritidev.github.io/content/Tech/Index.md

     - Java - jdk (open source getting started)
     - NeoVim - Build from source (Part 1)
     - NeoVim - Init Setup(Part 2)
+    - What happens when you make a request to a website like “google.com” using a browser or a curl command ?
+    - Recursive DNS
+    - How HTTP works over TCP ?
   sceneTemplate: templates/Readme.md
   ignoredFiles: []
 ---